FAQs for Faculty

 What if the student was in close contact with others in the classroom?

-The Center for Disease Control and Prevention defines close contact as someone who is within 6 feet of an infected person for over 15 minutes within 48 hours of symptom onset.
 Since classrooms are arranged for physical distancing, there should be no close contact in most cases.

 Will the classroom be disinfected?